alexanderono7/champ_select_scraper/README.md

 # champ_select_scraper
- A data scraping program for champion select in League of Legends
+ A data scraping program for champion select in League of Legends.
+For now, run with:

+python3 get_team.py